Kaleigh Gilchrist

-Kaleigh Gilchrist (/ˈkeɪli ˈgɪlkrɪst/ KAY-lee-_-GHIL-krist; born May 16, 1992) is an American dual sport athlete in surfing and water polo.
-She competed on the gold medal-winning US Women's Olympic Team at the 2016 Summer Olympics, contributing 6 goals.
-She also won water polo team gold at the 2020 Summer Olympics, and is in the water polo squad for the 2024 Summer Olympics.
+Kaleigh Drew Gilchrist (/ˈkeɪli ˈgɪlkrɪst/ KAY-lee-_-GHIL-krist; born May 16, 1992) is an American dual sport athlete in surfing and water polo who competed in water polo for the University of Southern California.
+She won Surfing America titles in 2009, and 2010, and later competed professionally.
+She was part of the gold medal-winning US Women's Olympic water polo Team at the 2016 Summer Olympics in Rio de Janeiro, contributing 6 goals, and again won water polo gold at the 2020 Summer Olympics in Tokyo, scoring two goals in the final round against Spain.
+She scored a total of five goals as part of the women's water polo squad at the 2024 Summer Olympics in Paris that finished fourth overall.

 Early life

-Gilchrist was born in Newport Beach, California, in 1992.
-Her father, Sandy Gilchrist was a former swimmer who represented Canada at the 1964 Summer Olympics and the 1968 Summer Olympics, and her aunt and uncle were also Olympic swimmers.
+Gilchrist was born one of two sisters in Newport Beach, California, on May 16, 1992 to mother Jenny and father Sandy Gilchrist.
+From an athletic family, her father, Sandy Gilchrist was a former swimmer who represented Canada at the 1964 Summer Olympics and the 1968 Summer Olympics.
+Kaleigh's Uncle Allen Gilchrist swam for USC in the mid-60's and represented Canada in the 1948 and 1952 Olympics.
+Kayleigh began her athletic career in both swimming and water polo at the Newport Harbor Club around the age of eight where she began in club competition well before beginning high school.

+Gilchrist attended and played water polo for Newport Harbor High from 2006-2010 under water polo Hall of Fame Coach William "Bill" Barnett, who had served as a 1988 and 1994 Olympic coach.
+While playing for Newport Harbor High, Kayleigh was part of Newport High's CIF Southern Section championship water polo team during the 2008 season.
+She received All-California Interscholastic Federation (CIF) First Team honors in both 2010 and 2009.

-In high school, at Newport Harbor High from 2006-2010, she was part of the CIF winning water polo team during the 2008 season.
-She also represented the US Surf Team at 5 ISA World Championships.
-She won back-to-back Surfing America titles in 2009 and 2010, and was crowned as the best 18 and under female in America.
-She won another title as the NSSA high school champion.
-In 2010, she was the Orange County Register athlete of the year.
+In addition to her water polo championship, she represented the US Surf Team at 5 ISA World Championships.
+During her High School years, Gilchrist won back-to-back Surfing America titles in 2009 and 2010, and was crowned as the best 18 and under female in America.
+She won another title as the National Scholastic Surfing Association (NSSA) high school champion.
+In 2010, she was voted the Orange County Register athlete of the year.
+In club sports, she trained and competed in water polo with the Newport Harbor Club team.

+University of Southern California

-Gilchrist attended the University of Southern California majoring in Communication and minoring in Occupational Science.
-Gilchrist co-captained the 2013 NCAA Championship team.
-She also won a national title for USC at the NSSA collegiate championships.
-She was part of the Pi Beta Phi sorority.
+Enrolling around 2010, and graduating in 2014, Gilchrist attended the University of Southern California majoring in Communication and minoring in Occupational Science.
+Playing water polo for Head Women's Coach Jovan Vavic, Gilchrist co-captained USC's 2013 NCAA Championship team.
+She also won a national title for USC at the National Scholastic Surfing Association (NSSA) collegiate championships.
+By the end of her Senior year, she was Southern California's eleventh highest all-time women's water polo scorer with 35 goals that year, and 142 in her collegiate career.
+While at USC, she was a member of the Pi Beta Phi sorority.